robinmattern/FRDocs_dev01-robin/Setup/fr0102_First-React-Apps.md

 - [Enter Comments in Discord](https://discord.com/channels/928752444316483585/931216956827250709)

 #### Introduction
+- First React Apps is a collection of applications that use React.
+The apps increase from simple through database access.
+For the rest of the tutorial we will focus on React apps.
-- FRApps coding uses React.
-In this topic you will clone and test 4 basic React applications on your local workstation.
+- In this topic you will clone and test these basic React applications on your local workstation.

 #### Important note about names, capitalization, pictures and code copying